|

 What do we feed our family milk cow?

 About two-thirds of the year during the growing season our cows diet consists of fresh pasture.
-Cows are ruminants, meaning grass, or most anything green, is their natural diet.
-They will eat grasses, legumes, weeds, herbs, vegetables, and leafy plants like wild grape vines and mulberry trees are especially sought-out treats.
+Cows are ruminants, meaning grass, or almost anything green, is their natural diet.
+They will eat grasses, legumes, weeds, herbs, vegetables, and leafy plants like wild grape vines and mulberry trees are especially sought-after treats.

 During the winter, we transition them to hay, which is essentially dried, preserved, and bundled pasture.
 You may have to do some searching for a good hay supplier to last you through the winter.
 We are SO grateful to have neighbors we exchange milk with in return for hay.
 Keeps the cycle going!